 Autumn is the perfect time for lawn care.

-Lawns have taken a real battering this summer, scorched to cinders by weeks of blistering heat and desiccated by months without so much as a drop of rain.
-But as this year’s seemingly endless summer fades from our immediate consciousness, autumn tempests are rolling in from the Atlantic bringing with them every type of rainfall.
-From early morning mizzle, that whilst appearing reasonably harmless somehow manages to soak you so deeply that it feels as though its seeped all the way through to your bones, to the lavish downpours full with a sense of foreboding, it’s not only us that are getting a soaking but our long-suffering lawns too.
+After summer’s harsh heatwaves, lawns require a helping hand of care to get them back into tip-top shape for the cooler months ahead.
+But as this year’s seemingly endless summer fades from our immediate consciousness, autumn tempests are rolling in from the Atlantic.
+From early morning mizzle, that whilst appearing reasonably harmless somehow manages to soak you so deeply that it feels as though its seeped all the way through to your bones, to the lavish downpours full with a sense of foreboding, it’s not only us that are getting a soaking but our lawns too.

-Having slaked their thirst, lawns are springing once again into action, verdancy returning and growth surging forth again, however whilst grasses have remarkable resilience and will bounce back quickly after a few days of rain, there are still signs of the damage done by summer’s sultriness and their powers of recovery can be enhanced with autumn lawn care.
-This is why autumn (and spring) are the times of year when we offer our clients lawns some TLC with a healthy dose of lawn care.
+With lawns continuing to spring into action and growth surging forth, grasses have remarkable resilience and can bounce back quickly after summer once they’ve received a few days of rain.
+However, with many lawns still suffering a few signs of summer damage, this is where a spot of autumn lawn care can further enhance their power of recovery and is why autumn (and spring) are the times of year when we offer our clients lawns some extra TLC with a healthy dose of care.

 Lawns are often overlooked features, yet these ubiquitous plant-communities are the workhorses of the garden, providing soft though generally hard-wearing surfaces for walking, wheeling and fun-and-game filled summers, but just like the other, more showy specimens in your garden, these colonies of tiny plants still need some care to keep them looking their best.
 But given their amazing resilience and the practical, usable nature of their lush expanse, rather than paying minimal attention to an indistinguishable green mass, why not make the lawn a key feature of your garden?

-Read on for 3 ways to make your lawn extraordinary:
+Read on for our top 3 ways to make your lawn extraordinary:

 1) Create your own grassy knoll